ErpNetDocs/tech/advanced/calculated-attributes/QA/HowToCheckIfACustomPropertyHasValue.md

 - 100: if ATTRIB: ATTRIB:EntityItemId is equal to 47e225e9-f4b6-e611-af28-00155d001f28, return true, else - return false

 > [!NOTE]
-> EntityItemId is the Id of the actual entity (particular document, line, product) for which the value is specified.
+> EntityItemId is the ID of the actual entity (particular document, line, product) for which the value is specified.